robbat2/copyrightpolicy/glep-copyrightpolicy.rst

 formally assigning copyright to the Gentoo Foundation, and copyright headers in individual files reflected this.
-Then at some point in time these formal agreements no longer were being signed, but the headers remained, and were enshirned in policy.
+Then at some point in time these formal agreements no longer were being signed, but the headers remained, and were enshrined in policy.
 This led to a situation where copyright ownership might be ambiguous.

 Also, the general policy to have Gentoo Foundation copyright notices